Care starts with a wealth of

 Bamboo control

 When filling the hole after placing the barrier, tightly compact the soil next to the barrier.
 Any amendments must be added only in the top foot of soil.
-You mustn't encourage deep rhizome growth if you want to contain the bamboo.
-If the bamboo planting can be surrounded by a shallow trench 8 to 10 inches deep, this can be a cheaper and easier method to control its spread.
+You must NOT encourage deep rhizome growth if you want to contain the bamboo.
+If the bamboo planting can be surrounded by a shallow pruning trench 8 to 10 inches deep, this can be a cheaper and easier method to control its spread.

 Yellowing & falling leaves